 HGH allows you to explore the war on the Steppe.
 There are also campaign scenarios for up to 4 players that combine the Balkan and Ukrainian fronts; you play as teams, but with an eye to your own agenda.

-1) Three map sections representing the lands of the southern Ukraine from the Carpathians to the Kuban.
+1) Three map sections plus a small extender, representing the lands of the southern Ukraine from the Carpathians to the Kuban.
 Scale is 8.5 miles per hex (roughly 4 leagues per hex).

 4) An historical commentary.